End users along with management, complain about inconsistent user experience: keyboard and mouse lag, screen pixelation and general sluggishness.

 These screens are important because they allow you to track the complete user experience through the environment (both past and present), from the login at the endpoint, all the way through the environment back to the underlying infrastructure, and present these data points over the course of the session so you can troubleshoot any issue that takes place during a user’s session.

 On the display, you’ll want to find the users who are experiencing issues and click on those sessions to drill down for further details.
 When troubleshooting slowness, the primary question you’ll usually need to answer is whether the slowness is due to network/connectivity issue or resource constraint.
-The quickest way to make that determination is by reviewing the user’s Network Latency, ICA RTT, and Connection Speed all which are displayed on the Connection Performance tab, which is the first tab of the drill down as well as the ICA/HDX tab.
+The quickest way to make that determination is by reviewing the user’s Network Latency, ICA RTT, and Connection Speed all which are displayed on the Summary tab, which is the first tab of the drill down as well as the ICA/HDX tab.

 In reviewing this display, some Goliath users confirm that the end users have enough connection speed, and ICA & Network latency was normal, and ICA RTT wasn’t impeccable, but it wasn’t outside of unacceptable ranges either.
 When you reach this point where none of the key metrics are standing out as root cause, the next place to turn is the traffic utilization, which is shown in the bottom left hand corner of the tab.
 If you are seeing high utilization, then this typically means that something the users are doing is causing slowness and load on the connection.
 In this case, then you’ll want to review the ICA/HDX Channel tab.